Destinations Greece The Cyclades Santorini

 The table.

-Fifteen restaurants and bars across the island — almost none of them on the caldera.
-Santorini's serious food is on the back of the island (the wine villages, Akrotiri, Exo Gonia) and the cliff-side cliché restaurants exist for the sunset photograph, not for what arrives at the table.
-Stay one night in Oia if you must; eat at Selene, 1500 BC, Lauda, or in the inland villages.
+Fifteen restaurants and bars, almost none on the caldera — Santorini's serious food is on the back of the island (the wine villages, Akrotiri, Exo Gonia), while the cliff-side rooms are for the photograph, not the plate.
+Eat at Selene, 1500 BC, Lauda, or in the inland villages.

 Casual & Daytime